-This is a relatively short list of Halloween early chapter books, but that makes it very manageable!
+Compared to many of my other book lists, this is a relatively short list of Halloween early chapter books, but that makes it very manageable!
 The books are generally for kids ages 5-10 (depending on reading level, of course!).
 For chapter books for kids ages 8-10, that also make excellent family read alouds, check out these fantastic Halloween novels.
 And for many hundreds more early chapter books for kids ages 5-10 see all of my lists in the archives here.

-Note: Book titles are affiliate links.
+(Note: Book titles and covers are affiliate links.)

-Halloween Chapter Books for Fall Reading
+Halloween Chapter Books for Ages 6-10

 Nate the Great and the Halloween Hunt by Marjorie Weinman Sharmat.
-This series is perfect for kids on the upper level of easy reader books and are excited about moving on to books with real chapters.
+This series is perfect for kids on the upper level of easy reader books and who are excited about moving on to books with real chapters.
 Nate the Great is a classic, reliable series.
 In this book he helps a friend find her lost cat.

 Dragon’s Halloween by Dav Pilkey.
 Words cannot express how much I love the hysterical misadventures of Dragon.
 This whole series is a hoot, especially if you like dry, tongue in cheek humor.
 It’s Halloween and Dragon is going in search of the biggest pumpkin so he can make a super scary jack o’lantern.
 But all that is left in the pumpkin patch are 6 tiny pumpkins!
 This is a very easy to read, very early Halloween chapter book that will have kids in stitches.

 Jenny’s Moonlight Adventure by Esther Averill.
 Jenny and her urban feline friends gather together on Halloween to hear a performance from nose-flutist Madame Butterfly.
 But, oh no!
 The nose flute has gone missing.
+I love the Jenny and the Cat Club series and your kids will enjoy these classic books that easily stand the test of time.

 The Best Halloween Ever by Barbara Robinson.
 The chaos-creating band of kids from the classic, The Best Christmas Pageant Ever, bring just as much mayhem to Halloween as they did to Christmas.